LinearArray/automod/README.md

+---

-# AutoMod Verison Control Template for Reddit Communities
+# AutoMod Version Control Template for Reddit Communities

 This repository provides a template for managing and syncing Reddit AutoMod configurations using GitHub workflows and Python scripts.